BioPsyk/cleansumstats/assets/meta_data_readMe_v3.txt

 # example: study_Population=EUR
 # example: study_Population=EUR,EAS

-One of the five super ancestry populations defined in 1000 genome project, AFR (African), AMR (American), EAS (East asian), EUR (European), and SAS (South asian).
-If the GWAS is trans ethnic study, all of the population is listed but the first one has the highest proportion of the total sample size of the study.
-For example, EUR+EAS+SAS means the study cohorts are mix of three populations, but EUR samples occupy the highest proportion of the total sample size (does not have to be majority).

 study_Gender=
 # What is the gender composition of the study?
 # options: male, female, mixed